helloprasanna/AWS-CSA-Notes-2018/Route-53/README.md

 Weighted Routing Policies let you split your traffic based on different weights assigned.
 For example you can set 10% of your traffic to go to US-EAST-1 and 90% to go to EU-WEST-1

+Note: Weights are specified as ratios 25 IP1 and 25 IP2 results in 50% traffic for each of them

 ### Latency

 Latency based routing allows you to route your traffic based on the lowest network latency for your end user (ie which region will give them the fastest response time)